epictetushmu/E-Lib/README.md

 How to get:
-  1. Go to repo
+  1. Click code  then copy the url (https)
-  2. Click code  then copy the url (https)
+  2. Open Vs code
-  3. in empty workspace run command git clone <url>
+  3. in empty workspace run terminal command git clone <url>

 Requirements:
   1. Git